aryaprasad08/Interactive-Lab-Hub/Lab 1/README.md

 To stage an interaction with your interactive device, think about:

 _Setting:_ Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?
-The interaction happens in a university library or study lounge.
-It is typically late afternoon or evening, when students are looking for spaces to work after classes or to meetup for group projects.

 _Players:_ Who is involved in the interaction?
 Who else is there?
 If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
 Think through all the people who are in the setting.
-* Primary player: A student looking for a study room.
-* Secondary player: A student already inside the study room.

 _Activity:_ What is happening between the actors?
 A student walks down the hallway.They notice the light above a door.